It comes as no surprise that beaches in French Riviera attract millions of tourists from all over the world every year.

 Camp Long Beach (Tiki Plage)

-Camp Long Beach known also as Tiki Plage is another incredible place worth discovering and it is located in Agay not too far from Saint-Raphael.
+Camp Long Beach is known also as Tiki Plage is another incredible place worth discovering and it is located in Agay not too far from Saint-Raphael.

 This beach is surrounded by stunning scenery and the water there is so warm and crystal clear you will never want to get out.